Astronomy Astronomy

 Astronomy

 Astronomy is a natural science that involves the observation of the extraterrestrial.
 This field studies near-Earth objects and other astronomical phenomena to help find the answers to the origin of the universe, to understand our solar system and galaxy, and to discover the laws of matter.
 In astronomy, various imaging technologies are used, such as solar imaging and spectroscopy, to study the sun's activity and Earth's upper atmosphere where auroras occur, for example.
-Imaging technologies based on image sensors and cameras are utilized at telescopes around the world.
+Imaging technologies based on image sensors and cameras are used in telescopes around the world.

 Astronomical observation with extremely large telescopes

-Large telescopes are used to observe exoplanets and protoplanetary systems, to search for signs of life, and to study the nature of dark energy by directly measuring the universe's expansion.
+Large telescopes are used to observe exoplanets and protoplanetary systems to search for signs of life and to study the nature of dark energy by directly measuring the universe's expansion.

-The Andromeda Galaxy (M31)
+The Andromeda Galaxy (M31) captured by the Subaru Telescope

 Adaptive optics

-Wavefront correction by adaptive optics*
+Wavefront correction with adaptive optics

-Comparison of adaptive optics*
+Comparison with and without adaptive optics

 Recommended products

-The ORCA-Quest provides highly accurate real-time wavefront correction with low-noise, high-speed, and high-resolution.
+The ORCA-Quest provides highly accurate real-time wavefront correction with low noise, high speed, and high resolution.

-Equipped with Camera link I/F, the ORCA-Flash4.0V3 enables general-purpose linkage with control systems.
+Equipped with a Camera Link I/F, the ORCA-Flash4.0 V3 enables general-purpose linkage with control systems.

 Solar imaging

 The sun has a great effect on the Earth.
 Imaging and understanding solar activity, such as researching flare generations from sunspots and magnetic field movements, is becoming more important as we strive to understand the cause and effect between the Earth and the sun.
-In order to closely track the internal structure of the solar flare and its evolution over time, a detector that simultaneously achieves high resolution, high speed, and high dynamic range is required.
+In order to closely track the internal structure of a solar flare and its evolution over time, a detector that simultaneously achieves high resolution, high speed, and high dynamic range is required.

 Solar imaging